xybu/libmemchecker/README.md

 This method uses macro to redirect DMA function calls.

+## Usage
-To redirect the memory (de)allocation functions,
+* To redirect the memory (de)allocation functions,
 	 - include the header memchecker.h.
 	 - compile with the libmemchecker.a library

-The use of the library can be hidden by
+* The use of the library can be hidden by
- - hide the compile command by prepending the command with a @
+	 - hiding the compile command by prepending the command with a @
- - echo a string as it if were the actual command
+	 - echoing a string as it if were the actual command

-Notes
+## Notes
  * memchecker.c must not include memchecker.h to ensure access to the correct functions.
  * Makefile injects test.c with libmemchecker, adding the header inclusion, at compilation time so its use is transparent from students.
  * parser.py is a Python script to demonstration parsing the log file.

-Todo:
+## Todo:
  * write a C parser if needed.

 # mtrace hook